pancsta/asyncmachine-go/docs/schema.md

 - bootstrapped **YES**
 - inheritance **YES**
 - generated **NO**
+- bootstrapped **YES**

-The `v2` is the actual schema file format schema file format and should be used everywhere.
+The `v2` is the actual schema file format and should be used everywhere.
 The problem is the use of reflection that causes issues with **TinyGo**.
+Bootstrappable by `am-gen schema`.

 ```go
 import (